PurdueCS190-FALL2014/lab7/README.md

 ### General Setup

-This command sets your default editor (just for today's lab) to be gedit for merge messages.
+This command sets your default editor (just for today's lab) to be pluma for merge messages.

 ```bash
 export EDITOR="pluma"